|

 out of the trees, forcing the others to

 cross the chasm, too.
-Unable to follow, the
+Unable to follow, their

 having deposited Ann in a tree),